stefanofusai/drf-caching/README.md

 }
 ```

-To disable caching for a specific view, or even globally, you can set `timeout` to `0`.
+To disable caching for a specific view, or even globally, you can set `timeout` or `TIMEOUT` to `0`.
+To make it so that cache keys never expire for a specific view, or even globally, you can set `timeout` or `TIMEOUT` to `None`.

 The following settings are available: